 When at last we reached the top, all that slogging didn’t feel too bad.
 Before us lay the magnificent Quilotoa crater lake.
 We’d seen pictures of it, and we knew it would be incredible, but seeing it right in front of you is something else altogether.

-The sun shown into the water creating a light bluish color that was simply beautiful.
+The sun shone into the water creating a light bluish color that was simply beautiful.
 The shadows of the clouds moved across the surface changing the color to a darker blue/green as they drifted by.

-At the top there were a few trail options.
-Of the two readily visible, one went straight up along the ridgeline of crater, the second was a more level path that ran along the inside of the crater.
+At the top, there were a few trail options.
+Of the two readily visible, one went straight up along the ridgeline of the crater, the second was a more level path that ran along the inside of the crater.
 Both paths were on Maps.me.
 We took the one inside the crater.

 This was a mistake, a big mistake.